toml-lang/toml/toml.md

 ```

 Indentation is treated as whitespace.
 Tabs and spaces before keys are ignored.
-You shouldn't use them.
-But if you must, use them sparingly.

 ```toml
 [m]      # how to write subtables